-The Directors acknowledge responsibility for the preparation of the audited consolidated Group Annual Financial Statements, which, in their opinion, fairly present the results and cash flows for the year ended December 2018 and the state of affairs of Massmart Holdings Limited and its subsidiaries at the end of the financial year.
-The external auditors are responsible for reporting on the fair presentation of these financial statements.
+The Directors acknowledge responsibility for the preparation of the audited consolidated Group Annual Financial Statements, which, in their opinion, fairly present the results and cash flows for the year ended December 2019 and the state of affairs of Massmart Holdings Limited and its subsidiaries at the end of the financial year.
+The external auditor is responsible for reporting on the fair presentation of these financial statements.

 The Company and its subsidiaries have maintained satisfactory accounting records and an effective system of internal controls to ensure the integrity of the underlying information.
 Appropriate accounting policies, supported by sound and prudent managerial judgements and estimates, have been consistently applied.

 The Board’s Audit Committee reviews the financial information presented and ensures that there has been adherence to International Financial Reporting Standards and the Companies Act of South Africa.
 Internal and external auditors of Group companies have unrestricted access to this Committee.